-What Does A Respiratory Care Therapist Do?
+What Does A Registered Respiratory Therapist Do?

 Certified Respiratory Therapists (CRT) and Registered Respiratory Therapists (RRT) work under the direction of a physician and provide medical treatment to patients who suffer with chronic lung problems such as asthma, chronic bronchitis, and emphysema.
 They also work with victims of heart attack, accident victims and others with breathing problems.